kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### How does this feature work if the external-attacher / CSI controller is down?

-Nodes will register with only `node_id` annotation.
+Nodes will register with only a `DriverRegistrations` entry.
 Topology and allocatable will not be populated in `CSINode.Spec.Drivers`.

 **Topology impact**: Pods with PV nodeAffinity requiring topology labels (e.g., `topology.kubernetes.io/zone`) may fail to schedule if the node lacks those labels.
 This is expected behavior -— the scheduler cannot place pods without proper topology matching.

 **Allocatable impact**: If `Allocatable.Count` is not set, the scheduler's CSI volume limits plugin currently treats this as "no limit" and may schedule pods that exceed the node's actual volume capacity.

 When external-attacher recovers:
-1. It processes pending CSINode annotations, calls `ControllerGetNodeInfo` to populate `Allocatable.Count`
+1. It processes pending `DriverRegistrations` entries and calls `ControllerGetNodeInfo` to populate `Allocatable.Count`
 2. It processes pending VolumeAttachments, calls `ControllerPublishVolume`
 3. If the node's actual capacity is exhausted (due to pods scheduled during the degraded period), `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED`
 4. The pod is rejected and rescheduled to other nodes with available capacity